mikewongtkd/simsa/docs/data-model.md

 ### Group

-- label

-- belongs to an Examination
+- belongs to an Exam
 - belongs to a Group
 - has many Groups
+- has many Examinees

+### Panel
+Analogous to a Taekwondo tournament ring

+- belongs to an Exam
-- has many Examinees or Examiners
+- has many Examiners
+- has many ComputerOperators

 ### Score